MojoAuth/mojoauth-blog/content/jwt-validation-with-jwks-nodejs.md

 });
 ```

-This would return the JSON web key set would further be used to verify the token.
+This will return the JSON web key set that will further be used to verify the token.

 ### Creating token endpoint and signing